alior101/Alexa-Volumio-Plugin/README.md

 1. Set up alexa and MQTT broker accounts.
 Cloud MQTT is a free service which is perfect for such low volume messaging.
 Amazon has a [great tutorial on how to setup a skill](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/getting-started-guide).
 All required configurations for the skill (the voice configuration intents and utterances as well as the lambda function which is being called when alexa is activated are detailed in the `/alexa` dir - just remember to put *your* MQTT user/pass in the `aws_lambda.py` file)

-2. Put all files from repo in /data/plugins/user-interface/alexa/
+2. Put all files from the repo in `/data/plugins/user-interface/alexa/`

-3. Update /data/configuration/plugins.json with the alexa entry under "user_interface"
+3. Update `/data/configuration/plugins.json` with the alexa entry under "user_interface"

 ```json
   "user_interface": {